-Due to the recent COVID-19/Coronavirus outbreaks, Animal Services will be adjusting our policies and procedures in order to comply with safe distancing requirements and healthy community engagement.
+Due to COVID-19/Coronavirus outbreaks, Animal Services has adjusted our policies and procedures in order to comply with safe distancing requirements and healthy community engagement.
 We want to continue with our life saving work while maintaining the safety of our citizens and staff.
 Please see below for the current operating and response procedures:

 - Field calls will still proceed as normal Monday-Friday during our business hours at this time.

-- Lost and Found reports may be emailed to email@example.com, or you may call the Adoption Center at 972.919.8770.
+- Lost and Found reports may be emailed to firstname.lastname@example.org, or you may call the Adoption Center at 972.919.8770.
+Please also visit findingrover.com in order to check photos to see if your pet has been taken into a local shelter.
 Please be advised that we only have jurisdiction inside Farmers Branch city limits and if you are not a resident, or the found pet was found outside city limits, you will need to contact your local shelter/where the animal was found.
 We would be happy to take information on any lost pet from any jurisdiction, in case it ends up in our shelter, so we can contact you.
 Pictures would be required for the animal to be released, as well as a valid ID.

 Animal services is a division of the Sustainability & Public Health department designed to promote public health and safety through education, enforcement and legislation.
 The major objectives of Animal Services are to protect the public from diseases (such as rabies) that can be transmitted from animals to humans, to reduce the number of traffic emergencies caused by uncontrolled animals, to abate nuisances and annoyance to citizens caused by animals, to reunite pets with owners, to promote the adoption of unwanted or stray animals housed at the city’s animal shelter and to operate the city’s animal shelter in a humane and sanitary manner.

 - Removal of stray animals

 - Public education programs